MihanN1/MernChat/README.md

 * No “all users in the world” display
 * Blocking
 * Friend nicknames
-* Email receiving with Resend
+* Email receiving with Resend(for reporting bugs)
-* Reporting
+* Reporting(AND admin panel for banning the user and looking through reports)

 ### **1.9.x — Text Formatting**